The wreck of the Imperial Prince

 It was nearly 7 pm and the light had gone.
 Although the wind had subsided there was a heavy swell breaking over the deck of the Imperial Prince.
 Her remaining crew had been had by now been clinging to her rigging for thirteen hours.
 Only her masts and the top of her funnel could be seen above the breaking waves by the light of the moon which had come out through the clearing skies.

 After a long hard pull, the rowers in the Newburgh lifeboat got to windward of the wreck and threw a line to her.
 The boat dropped to the port side of the trawler, where she lay with her stern close in under the foremast.
-She rose and fell eight feet in the swell as the sailors struggled to take the remaining five trawler men from the wreck.
+She rose and fell eight feet in the swell as the sailors struggled to take the remaining five trawlermen from the wreck.
 Eventually, all the crew members were saved and the Newburgh lifeboat set off once more for the safety of the shore.
 The Peterhead lifeboat arrived at the scene, after struggling for 22 miles against the gale, shortly after the men had been rescued.
 A total of seven men were saved from the wreck.

 Prince rewards bravery

 The story of the rescue of the crew of the Imperial Prince was told at the centenary meeting of the Royal National Lifeboat Institution, held in London in June 1924.
 In the presence of His Royal Highness Prince Edward, His Grace the Archbishop of Canterbury, the Bishop of London and many other dignitaries, the Deputy Secretary of the Institution accounted for the rescue of the Imperial Prince and described it as the outstanding service of 1923.